braulio94/datacaixa/README.md

 - Make sure you have [Golang](https://golang.org) installed
 - Download th firbirdsql database file.
-- Make sure your database connection url string is poting to the same directory where the database file is
+- Make sure your database connection url string is pointing to the same directory where the database file is
 -

 ## API